captain-majid/CoachAI/README.md

 - **_stickyScreen (default=1)_**: which screen to display by default ?, 1 = TimedBo, 2 = WorkersCut log & MineralsAbove log, 3 = Idle Production & Fighting units & Multitasking.
 - **_autoGameSpeed (default=true)_**: auto revert to 24 FPS if speed goes lower than that (**_Note_**: some values could be inaccurate if game speed isn't Fastest=24 FPS, like mine > 750 time).
 - **_replayAutoMoveToScanOrStorm (default=false)_**: set it to true if you don't want to miss any action !
-- **_TimedBo1_**: an editable dynamic build order that appear on-game screen, it highlights/pronounces what should be done now JIT. **To move** any extra step-details out of the succinct Bo form use ";". **To highlight** an important TimedBo step (that you keep forgetting), add "!" as the 1st character, like: “04:00 !gascut end”. **To comment** extra text (that won't be pronounced by the TTS engine) do that: //extra or /\*extra\*/. **To change game speed** of a certain TimedBO step add "!FPS:30" to it, speed will be changed until overridden by another step or the user, if you want it to be < 24, make sure autoGameSpeed: false.
+- **_TimedBo1_**: an editable dynamic build order that appear on-game screen, it highlights/pronounces what should be done now JIT. **To move** any extra step-details out of the succinct Bo form use ";". **To highlight** an important TimedBo step/word/phrase (that you keep forgetting), just make it like this: “04:00 |!gascut| end”. **To comment** extra text (that won't be pronounced by the TTS engine) do that: //extra or /\*extra\*/. **To change game speed** of a certain TimedBO step add "!FPS:30" to it, speed will be changed until overridden by another step or the user, if you want it to be < 24, make sure autoGameSpeed: false.

+You can highlight a specific word/phrase in the TimedBo that you keep forgetting (previously the whole step was highlighted), just make it like this |!don't forget that|

+- You can specify a TTS engine name (like Cortana or whatever), and also change the pronunciation speed, check json file for more details.
 - **_TimedBo1 Tips_**: a block of text that appear below a specific TimedBo, you can use "\n" to move to a new line, you can also use ';' here.
 - **_Tips1_**: an editable custom tips that appear on-game screen when pressing **_F7_**, you can use "\n" to move to a new line.
 # Message shortcuts::pencil: